-No further inspection is considered to be required with regards to controlled waters as it is considered that there is no reasonable possibility that a significant contaminant linkage exists as set out in the Statutory Guidance 9.
+No further inspection is considered to be required with regards to controlled waters as it is considered that there is no reasonable possibility that a significant contaminant linkage exists as set out in the Statutory Guidance8.
 This assessment applies to the site's current use.

 No further assessment of the site is considered necessary unless additional information is discovered or if the site is considered for redevelopment.
+If large quantities of phosphogypsum or suspect materials are noted at the surface after ploughing/harvesting etc. then the council should be contacted to revise this risk assessment.